bernardo-anomalous/MobulaAUVWorkspace/README-EASY.md

 ```

 This node breaks large movements into small angles at ~70 Hz.
 It subscribes to `servo_interpolation_commands` and sends the smooth sequence to `servo_driver_commands`.
+When a sequence ends it sends `NaN` for servos that were untouched, so the driver leaves them as-is.

 ### `servo_driver` – talk to the hardware